happynoom/DeepTrade/README.md

 ## Network Construction

    LSTM network [1] is effective with learning knowleges from time series.
 A fixed length of history data (i.e., 30 days) is used to plan trade of next day.
-We make the network output a real value (p) between 0 and 1, which means how much position (in percent) of the stock we should hold to tomorrow.
+We make the network output a real value (p) between 0 and 1, which means how much position (percentage of capital) of the stock we should hold to tomorrow.
 So that if the rate of price change is r next day, out profit will be p*r.
 If r is negtive, we lost our money.
 Therefore, we define a Loss Function (called Risk Estimation) for the LSTM network:

    Loss = -100. * mean(P * R)